Want to know about cooperative housing and other shared housing options? Here’s how our coop works and the BEST things about living in a coop.

 Luckily our Coop is awesome, as is proven by the fact that most of our members have lived here for 15+ years.

-Here some of the best things about living in a Coop:
+Here are some of the best things about living in a Coop:

 - Affordability: Most people seek out coops as an affordable housing option.
 Because the housing charges are based on the financial situation of the coop, it’s usually cheaper than the local rental market.